 Husbandry practices and outcomes

-Figure 1 presents the students responses when asked to express their level of concern with various husbandry practices and outcomes, as previously identified in a relevant survey (Heleski et al., 2003).
-Responses ranged from 99% agreeing that poor/indifferent stockmanship is a concern, to a minimum of 29% and 31% agreeing that gestation crates and early weaning of piglets are a concern (respectively).
-Interestingly, higher students’ concern was related to chronic states of low welfare conditions for the animals, followed by one-time procedures that inflict acute pain upon the animals.
-At the lower end of concern appear practices that are carried on piglets and sows, for whom the majority of students chose 'neutral' or 'do not know enough to form an opinion' (66% to 71%, respectively).
+Figure 1 presents the students’ responses, when asked to express their level of concern with various husbandry practices and outcomes, as previously identified in another relevant survey (Heleski et al., 2003).
+Responses ranged from 99% agreement that poor/indifferent stockmanship is a concern, to a minimum of 29% and 31% agreement that gestation crates and early weaning of piglets, respectively, are concerns.
+Interestingly, the concerns of students in higher classes were related to chronic states of low welfare conditions for animals, followed by one-time procedures that inflict acute pain.
+At the lower end of concern, were practices related to piglets and sows, for which the majority of students chose “neutral” or “do not know enough to form an opinion” (66% and 71%, respectively).

-Figure 1: Percentages of veterinary students across all years agreeing, disagreeing and do not know enough to form an opinion, with whether or not the various practices and outcomes warrant concern.
+Figure 1.
+Percentages of veterinary students across all years who agreed, disagreed, or did not know enough to form an opinion, regarding whether or not the various animal practices and outcomes warrant concern